-Editor’s Note: This is the twelvth chapter of Romulus, by Jacob Abbott (published 1902)
+Editor’s Note: This is the twelfth chapter of Romulus, by Jacob Abbott (published 1902).

 XII.
 The Sabine War

 While the negotiations with the Sabines were still pending, Romulus became involved in another difficulty, which for a time assumed a very threatening aspect.
 This difficulty was a war which broke out, somewhat suddenly, in consequence of the invasion of the Roman territories by a neighboring chieftain named Acron.
 Acron was the sovereign of a small state, whose capital was a town called Cænina.
 This Cænina is supposed to have been only four or five miles distant from Romulus’s city,—a fact which shows very clearly on how small a scale the deeds and exploits connected with the first foundation of the great empire, which afterward became so extended and so renowned, were originally performed, and how intrinsically insignificant they were, in themselves, though momentous in the extreme in respect to the consequences that flowed from them.